EU seeks to decide who gets U.N. climate fund seats

 LONDON European Union ambassadors were due to meet on Wednesday in an effort to settle a dispute over the allocation of seats to member states on the United Nations' Green Climate Fund (GCF) board, sources close to the matter said.

-U.N. climate talks in Durban last year agreed on the design of the fund, which is aimed at channeling up to $100 billion a year to help developing countries adapt to climate change.
+U.N. climate talks in Durban last year agreed on the design of the fund, which is aimed at channelling up to $100 billion a year to help developing countries adapt to climate change.

 Regional groups of countries are deciding which nations will represent them on the governing board of the fund, which will have 12 seats for developing countries and 12 for developed countries.
 There will also be 24 seats that will alternate among members.

-Any delays in the board's organization could slow the process towards the fund's launch, which is expected in 2013.
+Any delays in the board's organisation could slow the process towards the fund's launch, which is expected in 2013.

 The board's first meeting is set for next month to discuss where the fund will be located, where cash for the fund will come from and how it will be distributed.